Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Our Proposed Approach

 \subsection{Individual-level ER via EmoNet}

-In this section, we propose a novel \textit{lightweight and high performance} deep neural network design, named \textit{EmoNet}, to efficiently and accurately recognize individual-level emotion.
-Under the group-level ER problem, we observe that there is a large number of faces to be processed within one image, thus extracting their representations in feature space using very deep network (e.g. Resnet101, DenseNet, etc.) could be very costly and ineffectively.
-Therefore, in our framework, we propose the EmoNet structure such that the information flow during expression embedding process can be maximized while maintaining a relative low computational cost.
-Our EmoNet designed structure is motivated by three main strategies: (1) performing convolutional operator faster and more memory efficiently via depthwise separatable convolutional layers \citep{howard2017mobilenets}; (2) increasing the network capacity in embedding emotion features via bottleneck blocks with residual connections \citep{sandler2018mobilenetv2}; and (3) quickly reducing the spatial dimension in the first few layers while expanding the layers by depthwise.
+In this section, we propose a novel \textit{lightweight and high-performance} deep neural network design, named \textit{EmoNet}, to efficiently and accurately recognize individual-level emotion.
+Under the group-level ER problem, we observe that there is a large number of faces to be processed within one image, thus extracting their representations in feature space using a very deep network (e.g. Resnet101, DenseNet, etc.) could be very costly and ineffectively.
+Therefore, in our framework, we propose the EmoNet structure such that the information flow during the expression embedding process can be maximized while maintaining a relatively low computational cost.
+Our EmoNet designed structure is motivated by three main strategies: (1) performing convolutional operator faster and more efficient memory usage via depthwise separatable convolutional layers \citep{howard2017mobilenets}; (2) increasing the network capacity in embedding emotion features via bottleneck blocks with residual connections \citep{sandler2018mobilenetv2}; and (3) quickly reducing the spatial dimension in the first few layers while expanding the layers by depthwise.
 Following those strategies, we propose the main architecture of our EmoNet containing convolutional layers, depthwise separable convolutional layers, a sequence of Bottleneck blocks with and without residual connections, and fully connected (FC) layers (see Table \ref{tb:network_structure} for more details).
-The input of the EmoNet is a $112\times 112\times3$ face image that are cropped and aligned in order to remove unnecessary information for emotion recognition such as background, head-hair, etc.
+The input of the EmoNet is a $112\times 112\times3$ face image that is cropped and aligned to remove unnecessary information for emotion recognition such as background, head hair, etc.

 A bottleneck block $\mathcal{B}$ in our EmoNet is composed of three main components: (1) a $1\times1$ convolution layer with ReLU activation - $\mathcal{B}_1$; (2) a $3\times3$ depthwise convolution layer with stride $s$ with ReLU activation - $\mathcal{B}_2$; and (3) a $1\times1$ convolution layer - $\mathcal{B}_3$.
 Given the input $\mathbf{x}$ having the size of $w\times h \times c$, the bottleneck block operator can be mathematically defined as